-Once you’ve sorted your dirty laundry, pretreated stains and emptied pockets, it’s time to load the washer.
+Once you’ve sorted your dirty laundry, pretreated stains, and emptied pockets, it’s time to load the washer.
 How you do that depends on the type of washer you have in your laundry room, but taking care to load your washer properly can keep it balanced and help prevent it from vibrating while it works.
 Read on for tips for balancing a washer by loading it the right way.

 If your washer does not have an automatic detergent dispenser, first add the detergent to the empty washer drum using the recommended amount.
-This is particularly important for single dose pacs which must remain in the water as long as possible to properly dissolve (never place packs in an automatic dispenser).
+This is particularly important for single-dose packs which must remain in the water as long as possible to properly dissolve (never place packs in an automatic dispenser).
 Now is the time to add any other cleaning additives like liquid bleach or fabric softener to automatic dispensers.

-Front load washers have been used in Europe for decades but they are relatively new to the American market.
-Front load washers work by filling the bottom of the inner tub with water and using rotation of the tub and gravity rather than an agitator to move the clothes through the water.
+Front-load washers have been used in Europe for decades, but they are relatively new to the American market.
+Front-load washers work by filling the bottom of the inner tub with water and using a rotation of the tub and gravity rather than an agitator to move the clothes through the water.

 When loading a front load washer, the clothes should be placed in one at a time making sure they are not tangled.
 Again, never overload.
 However, you may find that your washer works more efficiently with a full load rather than just one or two items in the drum.

-If you have garments that are more heavily stains, place them in the drum first where they will be exposed to the water/detergent solution longer.
+If you have garments that are more heavily stained, place them in the drum first where they will be exposed to the water/detergent solution longer.

 How Much Laundry Will My Washer Hold?

-A regular capacity washer (around 4 cubic feet) can accommodate a load of one or two bed sheets, several pillowcases, two or three shirts and several small items such as underwear.
+A regular capacity washer (around four cubic feet) can accommodate a load of one or two bedsheets, several pillowcases, two or three shirts and several small items such as underwear.
 If you still have the manufacturer’s instruction book, you’ll find a recommended maximum or optimum load weight to use as a guide.
 Fill the washer loosely so that clothes have room to move freely.